 But the pursuit of perfection actually causes you to slow down, get stressed and become unhealthy.

-If you stress about washing the dishes because you might get yelled at, so you become a perfectionist and take your time with each and every single dish so that it takes you hours to clean the kitchen, you will become unhealthy.
+If you stress about washing the dishes because you might get yelled at, you become a perfectionist and take your time with each and every single dish so that it takes you hours to clean the kitchen, you will become unhealthy.

 Your body is affected when you do things from a place of fear.

-So think of the non-essential things in your life and how you approach them.
+Think of the non-essential things in your life and how you approach them.
 I think what happens for a lot of people dealing with perfectionism is that they know what they’re doing is non-essential, yet they’re still scared of the consequences of doing them the wrong way.